 An open-pit limestone company, Tygart Limestone Company, owned by Watt Hillman of Lawton, was begun in 1917.
 2 The company later opened an underground mine on the site of the Lawton Limestone quarry and drew rock using gunpowder, mules, and wagons.
 The mine closed after World War II.
 At its peak, the 136-acre facility boated 2.6-million square feet of tunnels.
 4

-In the mid-1960’s, a group of eastern Kentucky mushroom growers and canners began to search for a fresh and domestic source of mushrooms for their canning operations.
-15 The organisation eventually settled on the then-closed Tygart Limestone mine due to its cool and constant temperatures that varied only between 50° and 58° F, with ideal high humidity of 85%.
-The mines provided high ceilings, wide aisles and vast chambers.
+In the mid-1960s, a group of eastern Kentucky mushroom growers and canners began to search for a fresh and domestic source of mushrooms for their canning operations.
+15 The organization eventually settled on the then-closed Tygart Limestone mine due to its cool and constant temperatures that varied only between 50° and 58° F, with ideal high humidity of 85%.
+The mines provided high ceilings, wide aisles, and vast chambers.
 The location in Carter County was suitable due to an adjacent roadway and railway access, and farms and race tracks that could truck sufficient quantities of poultry and horse manure for compost.

 A local sawmill had also increased employment, with 50 jobs, to serve the mushroom farm’s need for wooden growing trays.
 15

-Kentucky Mushroom Farms closed by the mid-1980’s.
+Kentucky Mushroom Farms closed by the mid-1980s.

-On February 7, 2004, the bodies of Gary and Cheryl Young, a missing Carter County couple, were found about a quarter mile inside the mine.
+On February 7, 2004, the bodies of Gary and Cheryl Young, a missing Carter County couple, were found about a quarter-mile inside the mine.
 13 They were reported missing on January 16.
-Gary’s son, Andrew Young, was charged with two counts of murder and his girlfriend, Stephanie Griffith, was charged with kidnapping.
+Gary’s son, Andrew Young, was charged with two counts of murder, and his girlfriend, Stephanie Griffith, was charged with kidnapping.

 On May 8, 2006, the former mushroom farm sold to Global Data Corporation, a high-tech data storage company from California, for $996,000.
-4 9 Global Data desired to construct a secure, underground data storage centre, 2 which would be one of the largest in the world.
+4 9 Global Data desired to construct a secure, underground data storage center, 2 which would be one of the largest in the world.
 4 Referred to as the Stone Mountain Ultra-Secure Data Complex, it would create 1,200 to 1,500 jobs.
 Seven buildings were to be built in the first phase to house data and security personnel, employing 35 to 50 people.
 7

 Global Data hired Smart Business Advisory to provide advice on the construction of the complex, and J.P.
 Morgan’s Specialty Assets division to manage the property.
-8 It also enlisted Prudential Commercial Real Estate, TelAxis and J.P.
+8 It also enlisted Prudential Commercial Real Estate, TelAxis, and J.P.
 Morgan’s Realty division to represent the development.
-To jump-start the project, Global Data hired Danny Sparks, Olive Hill’s mayor, as project administrator.
+To jump-start the project, Global Data hired Danny Sparks, Olive Hill’s mayor, as a project administrator.
 5 A field office was opened in downtown Olive Hill in December.
 6

 By September, companies working on the project reported having gone since July without pay from Global Data.
 9 A civil suit was filed on September 4.
 Woolpert Inc. of Ashland reported over $232,000 in unpaid architectural services and McKenzie Concrete claimed $20,000 in outstanding work.
-Other companies that filed included Wells Ready Mix, Scioto Block Company, Wayne Supply, Greg Greenhill, Kenneth Day, 5th Street Electric, Larry Porter, Wayne Jones, Simplex Grinnel, Gooch Construction Inc. and Ponders Excavating LLC.
+Other companies that filed included Wells Ready Mix, Scioto Block Company, Wayne Supply, Greg Greenhill, Kenneth Day, 5th Street Electric, Larry Porter, Wayne Jones, Simplex Grinnel, Gooch Construction Inc., and Ponders Excavating LLC.

 The alleged fraud was not unfamiliar to Liam P. Russell, owner of Global Data.
-9 He had been found guilty of 36 felony counts in California, where the charges included grand theft by embezzlement, bad checks, forgery, false personification and perjury.
+9 He had been found guilty of 36 felony counts in California, where the charges included grand theft by embezzlement, bad checks, forgery, false personification, and perjury.

-The land that Global Data had acquired for the data centre was put up for sale in May 2009.
-10 The property was then transferred to Russell who later filed for Chapter 13 bankruptcy in Santa Barbara, California one day before the land being put up to a court-ordered auction in December 2010.
+The land that Global Data had acquired for the data center was put up for sale in May 2009.
+10 The property was then transferred to Russell who later filed for Chapter 13 bankruptcy in Santa Barbara, California one day before the land was put up to a court-ordered auction in December 2010.
 11 The bankruptcy did not stop the sale and while it was appraised for $1.2 million, it sold for just $800,000.
 In January 2011, the bankruptcy petition was dismissed because Russell had failed to continue the process.
 In February, Russell attempted to set aside the sale of the land but was rejected in court.